salfil/SEOTracker/README.md

 # InfoTrack SEO Tracker

 This is an ASP.NET MVC web application that checks where a given URL ranks in Google search results for a specified keyword.
-Due to Google’s scraping restrictions, the app uses a saved mock HTML file to simulate the search results and demonstrate the core functionality.

 ---